 Class hours: 3 lecture and 2 lab Prereq: "C" or higher in FR 102.
-Comments: The laboratory is part of the class.
+Comments: The laboratory is part

 Description: This course is a continuation of FR 102.
 Students will refine basic language skills through conversation, listening, and instruction in grammar, reading, and writing in French.